 In Alaska, a DUI offense will increase your annual car insurance premium by an average of $531.
 That’s 107% less than the national average rate jump after a DUI.

 CAR INSURANCE AFTER A DUI IN ALASKA — AVERAGE ANNUAL PENALTY

 |Location||Avg.
 Annual Rate — no DUI||Avg.
 Annual Rate — with DUI||Avg.
 Increase After DUI|

-Looking for affordable DUI car insurance?
+Looking for affordable car insurance?
 Compare rates today!

 Alaska DUI laws

 In Alaska, you're considered to be driving under the influence if you're 21 or older and driving with a blood alcohol concentration of 0.08% or higher.

 Commercial drivers with a BAC of 0.04% are considered to be DUI.

 Driving under the influence in Alaska is considered a criminal offense.
 Penalties are handed out not just from the court (including jail), but from the DMV as well (such as license suspensions and revocations).